Nanshan, Shenzhen: Container ports

-Maritime Transport
+Maritime transport

 The Shekou Passenger Terminal offered ferry service to Hong Kong (Hong Kong Island and Hong Kong International Airport), Zhuhai and Macau.
-Now the Shekou Cruise Center has that role.
+The Shekou Cruise Center now serves that role.

-Cross boundary coaches to and from Hong Kong are also available at Shenzhen Bay Port.
-The port it located geographically at Shekou hence all coach will travel along the Hong Kong-Shenzhen Western Corridor to get to Hong Kong.
+Cross-border coaches to and from Hong Kong are also available at Shenzhen Bay Port.
+The port is located geographically at Shekou, hence all coaches will travel along the Hong Kong-Shenzhen Western Corridor to get to Hong Kong.

 Economy

-Coolpad, Tencent, ZTE, and China Resources Beverage (CR Beverage), among others, have their headquarters at Hi-Tech Park (科技园), Nanshan.
+Coolpad, Tencent, ZTE, China Merchants Shekou, Dajiang (DJI), and China Resources (CR), among others, have their headquarters at Hi-Tech Park (科技园), Nanshan.

 The South China office of CR Beverage is in on the 10th floor of the Min Tai Building (闽泰大厦) in the district.

 China Nepstar has its headquarters in the Xinnengyuan Building (新能源大厦 / 新能源大廈) on Nanhai Road, Nanshan District.
 The headquarters of Evergrande Group are in Nanshan.

 The drink company Hey Tea has its headquarters in the Aerospace Science And Technology Square (航天科技广场).

 The department store chain Ren Ren Le has its headquarters in Nanshan District.